pkassar/bank-tech-test/README.md

 + Deposits, withdrawal.
 + Account statement (date, amount, balance) printing.
 + Data can be kept in memory (it doesn't need to be stored to a database or anything).

+# Note
+this tech test was solved using ruby 2.3.3p222

+# User-stories include:

+As a user
+so that I can be responsible
+I need to deposit my cash safely into an account